The W-9 form: Information about this common IRS tax form.

 Discover what a W-9 is and why both small and large businesses doing business with contractors need to collect them.
 Learn how to simplify the process with e-signatures.

 IRS Form W-9, also known as a W9, is one of the many tax documents required by the IRS (Internal Revenue Service) to help accurately estimate the taxes owed by contract workers in a given tax year.
 It’s a request for information about the contractors you pay as well as an agreement with those contractors that you won’t be withholding income tax from their pay — contractors must pay their own taxes on this income.

 A W-9 form includes two parts.
 Part I is identification data about the payee.
 Part II is the certification, or signature, confirming that the ID info is correct.
 It can be called a “request for taxpayer identification number and certification” but “W-9” is more typically used.

-W-9s can be e-signed and sent back to you digitally, saving time for contract workers and companies alike.
+The contract worker can sign W-9s with an electronic signature and can send it back to the employer digitally, helping to save time for contract workers and companies alike.

 - The payee’s federal tax classification or how they plan on filing their taxes for this income.
 The payee will check the appropriate box for one of the following: individual/sole proprietorship or single-member LLC, C corporation, S corporation, partnership, trust/estate, limited liability company (LLC), or other.